AmineAskri/furhud/README.md

 Create default.nginx and script.sh files in your home directory

-Change the directory in the script.sh with the one here you have putted the yaml files and
+Change the directory in the script.sh with the one here you have putted the yaml files and putt your domain in <your domain>

 Launch the installation with launching the script by putting a name as input